funcx-faas/funcx-forwarder/README.rst

 FuncX Forwarder Service
 =======================

+The Forwarder service runs in a container on Flask behind uWSGI.  uWSGI listens on port 3031.

 This is a REST micro service that handles requests for initializing Forwarders to which endpoints will connect.
 This service will have the following routes: